 Notwithstanding, Finoa preserves the right to pursue civil or criminal action or initiate a complaint, filing a complaint for circumventing technological measures if it is of the opinion that the restricted activities under “What’s not allowed” section are performed or the hacking activities are performed with malicious intentions.

 If you’re not sure whether your conduct complies with this policy, please contact us first at firstname.lastname@example.org and we will do our best to clarify.

 To ensure a collaborative approach, please respect the guidelines set out below

 - You are contacting us in your personal capacity and are at least 18 years old or have reached the age of 16 yrs and have permission from your parent or guardian.

-- You will only conduct security and vulnerability research as a black box unless being given an account by Finoa explicitly for bug bounty test purposes.
+- You will only conduct security and vulnerability research as a black box unless being given an account by Finoa explicitly for security testing purposes.
 You will not use social engineering or brute force methods to attempt to obtain confidential credentials.
 You will not engage in any activity that could harm Finoa, our customers, employees, services and/or assets.